ultralytics/ultralytics/docs/en/solutions/index.md

 ### How does Ultralytics YOLO help in countin object presence time in specific zone?

 Ultralytics YOLO helps in counting object presence time in a specific zone by combining its advanced object detection capabilities with tracking algorithms to monitor and calculate how long an object stays within a predefined Region of Interest (ROI).
+Learn how to set up a [Dwell Time Analyzer](../guides/dwell-time-analysis.md) with YOLO11.